xgeeks-geekathon/team-viriathus-vis/BUSINESS_CASE.md

 ### **_Phase 3:_** Prototyping and Testing

 1\.
+Prototype Development:
-Prototype Development:  - Use Python, JavaScript for frontend to build the prototype of the AI assistant with basic features for task alignment and Key Result assistance.
-(WHAT USED FOR BACKEND?)
+   - Use Python, JavaScript/Typescript for frontend to build the prototype of the AI assistant with basic features for task alignment and Key Result assistance.

 2\.
 User Testing: